na-na-hi/renget/archive/fluffytails.md

 -> ~~just tell me in the threads~~ <-
 -> send an e-mail to bigfluffytails@proton.me. don't be shy. <-
 ***
+-> ==Latest Update 2/25/24== <-
+-> Going to update gradually, posting what I see on the thread and Chub.
+Will do another batch if I see a fox botmaker I haven't discovered before or I get sent a fuckton of new ones at once. <-
+-> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe* <-

--> ==Latest Update 2/21/24== <-
+-> ==Previous Update 2/21/24== <-
 -> *Added to Male: Kheti* <-
--> *Added to Female: Ahri, Fox Tawā, Hanako, Haruka.exe (Black Kimono), Haruka.exe (Blue Leotard), Hotaru.exe, Hotaru.exe (Lower Token Count), Hua Siniang • 'The Shining Star of China', Itet, Kin, Koharu, Medley, Melissa, Minami, Octavia, Sophia, Takao Kischou, Takao Mokou, Kramrirenud Therzita* <-
+-> *Added to Female: Ahri, Fox Tawā, Hanako, Haruka.exe (Black Kimono), Haruka.exe (Blue Leotard), Hotaru.exe, Hotaru.exe (Lower Token Count), Hua Siniang • 'The Shining Star of China', Itet, Kin, Koharu, Medley, Melissa, Minami, Octavia, Sophia, Takao Kischou, Takao Mokou* <-

--> ==Previous Update 2/14/24== <-
--> Slowly reviving the Rentry. <-
--> *Added to Male: Yamamoto Houjou* <-
--> *Added to Female: Focks, Desune, Mikage, Shinatsu, Philo, Ellie, Yozakurahime, Eloise, Lucia, Jo'on Kazama, Kiyomi Mishima, Nier.EXE (NetBattle), Yamamoto Kirisu* <-

 ## -> Female <-